nickloman/nickloman.github.com/_posts/2014-02-06-biom25-megan-analysis-of-metagenomes.md

 Try looking at the functional mode by clicking on the KEGG icon.
 Explore the different pathways and their presence/absence.

 Q6.
+Which metabolic pathways does this sample definitely contain?

+Q7.
+Are all the genes present in essential metabolic pathways, i.e. glycolysis?
+Is this expected?
+Why?

-Does this sample have the Shiga-toxin genes in it? (hint: look under Human Diseases category) ?
+Q8.
+Does this sample contain Shiga-toxin genes in it? (hint: look under Human Diseases category) ?
+Is it missing expected virulence factors?

+## Comparative analysis

 Now, download another file:

  - <http://pathogenomics.bham.ac.uk/filedist/ecoli/1122-H-Cdiff.rap.rma>

-Q7.
-How does this sample differ from the first?
+Q9.
+How does this sample differ from the first in terms of composition?

 Now, choose one of the following samples: